 Liam Yates (son) has defiantly inherited some Animal-like characteristics, a strong rider who clearly enjoys rolling with the punches.

 Yates isn’t just phenomenal at riding a bike, his knowledge of the sport is second to none, I asked who his money was on for Paris Roubaix?
 “Sagan” - Yep, he was right.

-Being an ex-pro and meticulous Directeur Sportif for some of the biggest teams in cycling (played a pivotal role in Sir Wiggo’s career), he’s bound to know a thing or two.
+Being an ex-pro and meticulous Directeur Sportif for some of the biggest teams in cycling (playing a pivotal role in Sir Wiggo’s career), he’s bound to know a thing or two.

 If you’re looking for ‘A Sunday in Hell’ on British soil - www.velopace.com

-Rapha really concidered this one, his palmarès on the back, National Champ bands, Peugeot checkerboard around the middle and the colours of Tinkoff.
+Rapha really concidered this one; palmarès on his back, National Champ bands, Peugeot checkerboard around the middle and the colours of Tinkoff.

-Reilly Cycleworks built him a custom frame to match the kit, a real combination of style and his career.
+Reilly Cycleworks built him a custom frame to match the kit, a real combination of style and celebration of his career.